 There are many micromanagement reasons to think you can use agile approaches and it's too depressing for me to list them.
 I'm going to assume your agile transformation has a great business reason.

 That said, you might be one of those people whose agile transformation doesn't have an explicit reason.
 That might be one of the reasons your transformation is stuck.

-I hope you decide to check out the Influential Agile Leader workshop in Boston, June 7-8, 2018.
-The super-early bird ends Mar 1, 2018.
+I hope you decide to check out the Influential Agile Leader workshop.
 We can help you articulate your why and what that means for your transformation.
 Do join us.

 Update: Here are the posts in order: